scp-fs2open/wxLauncher/ReadMe.txt

 Commandline
 -----------
 - Download the source
-- Download and install XCode 3.1 if not already installed, you will need a Free Apple Developers Center login to download if Xcode in not on your Install Disk.
+- Download and install XCode 3.1 if not already installed, you will need a  Free Apple Developers Center login to download if Xcode in not on your OSX Install Disk.
 - Download and install Python 2.6
 - Download and install CMake 2.8
 - Download and install SDL 1.2 (follow instructions in the SDL ReadMe.txt)
 - (Optional) Download and install Mercurial (make sure you have the correct download for your version of OS X, if you get an error about python not being installed but you already have, you downloaded the version of Mercurial for your version of OS X)
 - Run CMake ( either using cmake or ccmake in the source directory or use Spotlight to find the CMake GUI)
 - Choose XCode as your generator.